 Foreign Currency Exchange Risk.
-During the first six months of fiscal years 2009 and 2008 we derived 23% and 30%, respectively, of our total revenues from sales outside of North America.
+During the first six months of fiscal years 2010 and 2009 we derived 21% and 23%, respectively, of our total revenues from sales outside of North America.
 We face exposure to market risk on these receivables with respect to fluctuations in the relative value of currencies.
 Our international revenues and expenses are denominated in foreign currencies, principally the Euro and the British Pound Sterling.
 The functional currency of each of our foreign subsidiaries is the local currency.
 As exchange rates vary, transaction gains and losses may vary from expectations and adversely impact overall expected profitability.
-Our realized gains due to foreign exchange rate fluctuations was approximately \$28,000 for the first six months of fiscal 2009 compared to losses of approximately \$1.2 million during the same period last year.
-During the first half of fiscal 2009, exchange rate fluctuations on foreign revenue transactions negatively impacted our total revenue growth by approximately \$1.5 million when compared to the same period in the prior year.
+Our realized losses due to foreign exchange rate fluctuations was approximately \$1.2 million for the first six months of fiscal 2010 compared to gains of approximately \$28,000 during the same period last year.
+During the first half of fiscal 2010, exchange rate fluctuations on foreign revenue transactions positively impacted our total revenue growth by approximately \$125,000 when compared to the same period in the prior year while expenses were negatively impacted by approximately \$55,000.